cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

     description: Web server port
     value: { get_input: webserver_port }

+  vm_key_name:
+    description: Web server port
+    value: { get_input: [ vm_info, key_name ] }

 {{< /highlight >}}

-In the example, get_input is used for supplying the http_web_server node's port property.
+In the example, get_input is used for supplying the http_web_server node's port property and vm node's key_name property.
 If on deployment creation the webserver_port input is not specified, get_input returns the default value of the webserver_port input.
+Similarly, if the vm_info input is not specified, get_input returns the default value of the vm_info input.

 # *get_capability*